TessaEveline/broadpy/README.md

-# BroadPy
+# broadpy

-BroadPy is a Python package for the broadening of spectral lines, including Doppler, Lorentz, and Voigt profiles.
+BroadPy is a Python package for the broadening of spectral lines from instrumental and rotational effects.
+It is designed to be simple, fast and customizable.

 ## Features